danbev/learning-iot/README.md

   +--------------------------------------------------------------------------+

 ```
-Audio applications require treated with high priority bypasses the the
+Audio applications require being treated with high priority which bypasses the
 intermediate transport layers and goes directly to the baseband layer.

 #### Logical Link Control and Adapation protocol (L2CAP)